Career Timeline of Robbie Ray: Major Achievements and Milestones

 On September 1, 2020, Robbie Ray made his debut with the Toronto Blue Jays.

-On July 11, 2021, Robbie Ray took a no-hitter into the 7th inning against the Tampa Bay Rays, but a one-out double broke it up.
+On July 11, 2021, Robbie Ray took a no-hitter into the 7th inning against the Tampa Bay Rays, but it was broken up by a one-out double by Yandy Díaz.

 November 30, 2021: Signed with Seattle Mariners

-On November 30, 2021, Robbie Ray signed a five-year contract with the Seattle Mariners.
+On November 30, 2021, Robbie Ray signed a five-year contract worth $115 million with the Seattle Mariners.

-In 2021, Robbie Ray led the American League in ERA, strikeouts, innings pitched, and WHIP.
-He won the American League Cy Young Award and the Players Choice Award for AL Outstanding Pitcher.
+In 2021, Robbie Ray finished the season with a 13-7 record and led the American League in ERA (2.84), strikeouts (248), innings pitched (193+1⁄3), and WHIP (1.04).
+He also won the American League Cy Young Award and the Players Choice Award for AL Outstanding Pitcher.

 2021: American League Cy Young Award

-In 2021, Robbie Ray won the American League Cy Young Award while playing with the Toronto Blue Jays.
-He also led the league in earned run average and strikeouts that year.
+In 2021, while with the Toronto Blue Jays, Robbie Ray won the American League Cy Young Award after leading the league in earned run average and strikeouts.

 January 5, 2024: Traded to San Francisco Giants

-On January 5, 2024, Robbie Ray was traded to the San Francisco Giants.
+On January 5, 2024, Robbie Ray was traded to the San Francisco Giants in exchange for Mitch Haniger, Anthony DeSclafani, and cash considerations.

-On November 2, 2024, Robbie Ray declined to exercise his opt-out clause and will remain with the team.
+On November 2, 2024, Robbie Ray declined to exercise his opt-out clause, choosing to remain with the San Francisco Giants.